Here’s Why Your Google Traffic Dropped Suddenly and Significantly

 Redirects are used to transition users and search engines from old to new pages.
 Using 301 redirect signals to Google that the page has permanently moved, they can pass ranking metrics from the old to the new page.

-Redirects are usually done within an htaccess file, within the cPanel of a hosting account, or if you’re using WordPress, they can be done with any plugins.
+Redirects are usually done within an htaccess file, within the cPanel of a hosting account, or if you’re creating a WordPress website, they can be done with any plugins.
 No matter which strategy is used, we recommend keeping a running list of all redirects to have a quick backup solution if something happens.

 To determine if your redirects are still valid and have not been removed, take a few from your backup list and check them by visiting the page or putting them in a redirect checker – many can be used, and you can search Google.